jknapka/mvca/src/tg/unter/README.txt

 ) Show volunteers who are available to respond to events on the event page for a particular event.

-Story: When looking at the event page, Carla (a coordinator)
+Story (INCOMPLETE): When looking at the event page, Carla (a coordinator)
 can:

   - click on an event row to see more-detailed information